 M.A.: The written test for admission to M.A.
-Political Science consists of 100 questions of multiple-choice type (1 mark each) that test the general knowledge, subject specific knowledge, and passage comprehension ability of the candidate.
+Political Science consists of 100 questions of multiple choice questions (1 mark each) that test the general knowledge, subject specific knowledge, and passage comprehension abilities of the candidate.
 The candidate must answer in the OMR sheet.